cnnn666v2/GrandWarStrategy-Unity/README.md

 Any help with the project is greatly appreciated.
 So if you have some skills, take a look at this and offer some improvements, or even new features if you want!

+You can track progress of the project here: https://trello.com/b/dHGOdTtB/grand-war-strategy

 To discuss the project, join my discord server: https://discord.gg/ayF3srjbC2